armennce/pyfort-lemont-ratsimbazafy-int2/README.md

 # pyfortproject
+**1 - global presentation of the project**

-*Fort Boyard Simulator*
+name project *Fort Boyard Simulator*

 contributors :

 - Mathis LEMONT
 - Armence RATSIMBAZAFY
-INT2_8

-** 1 - global presentation of the project**

-The aim of this project was to recreate the Game of Fort Boyard (TV show) where a team of players must complete multiple challenges of various kind, to win three keys that will give them acces to the *treasure room*.
+* global description of the project : the aim of this project was to recreate the Game of Fort Boyard (TV show) where a team of players must complete multiple challenges of various kind, to win three keys that will give them acces to the *treasure room*.

 Here, we had only **4 kind of challenges** to implement: